Mat-thieu/laravel-parallel-job-queues/README.md

 ### Todo

 - Start from config, or from CLI options
-- No way to set the queue names yet
+- No way to set the queue names